Why internet safety matters

 - teaching your child to be careful with personal information

 - teaching your child to avoid online purchases

 - talking about appropriate online behaviour.

-Going online with your child gives you the opportunity to see the apps or games your child plays, or the videos he watches.
+Going online with your child gives you the opportunity to see the apps or games your child plays, or the videos they watch.

 You can share your child’s experience while also checking that the content is appropriate.
 One way to do this is by asking questions that show interest in what your child is doing – for example, ‘That looks like an interesting game.
 Can you teach me to play too?’

-You can also show your child sites that are fun, interesting or educational and show her how to bookmark them for later.
-You could help your child find information she needs for homework by using the right kind of words for her search.
-For example, if she’s searching for information on a school project about how people lived in the past, he can use a phrase like ‘life in Australia in the 1900s’, rather than ‘past life’.
+You can also show your child sites that are fun, interesting or educational and show your child how to bookmark them for later.
+You could help your child find information they need for homework by using the right kind of search words.
+For example, for information on a school project about how people lived in the past, your child might use a phrase like ‘life in Australia in the 1900s’, rather than ‘past life’.

 If you come across pop-up advertisements while you’re online together, it’s a good opportunity to talk with your child about not clicking them.
 You can explain that pop-up ads can lead to sites with unpleasant pictures or sites that want your personal or financial information.